 More than ever, building long-term relationships with patients is vitally important.
 A positive relationship can make the difference between a one-time visit and a decades-long connection.
-When you fully understand the lifetime value of your patients, it becomes clear why it’s so important to foster positive patient experiences — and grow your organization’s bottom line.
+When you fully understand the lifetime value of a patient, it becomes clear why it’s so important to foster positive patient experiences — and grow your organization’s bottom line.

 “Ensuring that patients feel confident that they’re getting the best care, that it is safe, and that they can trust the caregivers and the employees that are seeing them — this has a direct impact on the ongoing profitability of healthcare organizations,” explains Patty Riskind, head of global healthcare for Qualtrics, an experience management platform that helps organizations measure patient experience, as well as employee and provider experience.